 CPMI, incorporated in 1989, is one of the largest property management companies in the Philippines, as measured by total gross floor area under management.
-CPMI currently has 51 projects in its portfolio, covering a total gross floor area of 2,192,338 million sq.m.
+As of March 31, 2013, CPMI currently has 47 projects in its portfolio, covering a total gross floor area of 2,292,904 sq.m.
 CPMI has been awarded 18 safety and security distinctions from the Safety Organization of the Philippines.